mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 The pros of using the Mantid algorithm, are that SNS also have a job submission algorithm and they might use the remote submission for imaging too.
 The job submission algorithms are written in such a way that they are extendable.

-The cons are that we have to pull in the whole Mantid Framework to use one or two algortihms.
+The cons are that we have to pull in the whole Mantid Framework to use one or two algorithms.
 This will not be a con when the interface is integrated back into Mantid.

 # 11. Future integration with Mantid

-This imaging package will process the Tomography data, in the future Mantid will process the diffraction data, and then it might be desired to merge this interface back into Mantid, and provide capability to process both types of data simultaneosly.
+This imaging package will process the Tomography data, in the future Mantid will process the diffraction data, and then it might be desired to merge this interface back into Mantid, and provide capability to process both types of data simultaneously.